Home

 A Companion to Walking Tours of Ancient Rome

-Rome's Museums, Ostia and Hadrian's Villa
+Rome's Museums, Ostia, and Hadrian's Villa

 A second volume contains detailed entries on the collections of the Capitoline Museums, the Vatican Museums, the Museo Barracco, and the Palazzo Altemps, as well as two detailed day trips that are possible from the city center.